CLB372/ConjoinCuatro/README.md

 # ConjoinCuatro
 Game where players race to CONNECT 4 pieces to win.
 1 or 2 players with adjustable difficulty.

-The file ConjoinCuatro.exe contains the executable file for this program.
+The file ConjoinCuatroGame.exe contains the executable file for this program.

-The file ConjoinCuatro.cpp contains the relevant C++ code, written using MS Visual Studio 2017.
+The file ConjoinCuatroGame.cpp contains the relevant C++ code, written using MS Visual Studio 2017.

 2-player mode occurs on the same machine and instance of the program.
 The 2 players take turns using the keyboard to play.